bridge-core/bridge-core.github.io/content/docs/editor-docs/other/molang.md

 molang.execute('query.x + query.get(3) == 7')
 ```

+## Repository

+This library is open source and [can be found here](https://github.com/bridge-core/molang).

 ## MoLang Playground

 We have built a very basic MoLang playground with this parser.
 You can use it at [bridge-core.github.io/molang-playground](https://bridge-core.github.io/molang-playground).